Jamestown, Saint Helena: Population

 As of 2016, the district Jamestown had 629 residents, a significant decline since the 2008 population of 714.
 The city's population has been shrinking and it is no longer the largest settlement on the island, having been surpassed by Half Tree Hollow, Saint Paul's and Longwood.

 Education

 As a British territory, the island follows the British education system.
 There is one primary school, serving children ages four to eleven, in Jamestown, Pilling Primary School, which was created by the amalgamation of Jamestown First School and Pilling Middle School in September 2007.
-The island's only secondary school is Prince Andrew School in Saint Paul's.
+The island's only secondary school is St Helena Secondary School in Saint Paul's.

 Religion

 The Anglican Parish of St. James is one of the three parishes of the Diocese of St Helena on the island.
 St James' Church is the primary church in the parish and is the oldest Anglican Church in the southern hemisphere; the present building was put up in 1772.
 There are 3 daughter churches: St John's, in Upper Jamestown, St Mary's, the Briars, and St Michael's, in Rupert's Valley.
 The sole Catholic Church in St Helena, Sacred Heart Church, is located in Jamestown; as is a Baptist church.